bblais/gym-VacuumWorld/README.md

-# gym-VacuumWorld
+# Vacuum World in OpenAI Gym

-open ai gym environment for vacuum world
+This is an attempt at making a gym env for Vacuum World, as shown in Russell's *Modern AI* book.